1 Mira Str.40-2, 222307, Molodechno Belarus

 After the “DE” column in Figure 9, the correct identification of the meteor showers is marked.
 In the IAU MDC, the DLM shower is listed as a removed shower.
 This is incorrect!
 The DLM is consistently active and is well detected by CAMS video networks.
 The COM shower is not detected by CAMS video networks, but that doesn’t mean it can be inactive and should be put in removed showers.
 In 2016 Jenniskens gives Δδ = –0.39°.
 In the 2006 paper, he gives the coordinates of the radiant λ ʘ = 274°, R.A. = 175.2°, Decl. = +22.2°, and a second radiant with λ ʘ = 262.2° R.A. = 156.1°, Decl. = +32.7°.
 If these are the same meteor shower, then Δδ = –0.87°, which contradicts the Δδ = –0.39° determined by Jenniskens in 2016.
 Hence, the researcher in 2006 gives information in the IAU MDC about two meteor showers!
 Figure 6 shows the locations of the radiants from the IAU MDC Table numbers 1 and 3.
 The most likely classification of the radiant is COM.
 Figure 7 shows in light red the location of the other 7 radiant in the IAU MDC records.
 The most likely classification of the radiants is DLM.
 Entry number 1 in the IUA MDC table (Jenniskens, 2006) gives the radiant for λ ʘ = 274° (December 26), a radiant closer to the calculated COM radiant, and quite far from the calculated DLM radiant, therefore this entry is shown in the table with a question mark.

 CAMS video networks have blindly taken the situation as true from the current IAU MDC data, which is incorrect.
 IMO and CMOR did not use IAU MDC data, so their data is correct.
 In the IAU MDC table, the “COM” record includes two showers COM and DLM.
 It is necessary to separate these entries into two showers separately, COM and DLM.
 The current entry is incorrect.
 There are 6 cases with DLM data in this record and 2 cases with COM records.
 Undoubtedly realistically there are two meteor showers COM and DLM.
 COM consists of smaller particles (a diffuse and dispersed shower), so it is virtually undetectable by CAMS video networks, but well-detected by CMOR radar, which has access to much smaller particles.
 DLM consists of larger particles (it is an annual meteoroid stream with more or less constant weak activity), so it is well detected by CAMS video networks, and it is also clearly visible on CMOR radar maps.
-We can also conclude that the matter in the COM shower is not distributed very evenly over the orbit, and in some years it becomes within reach for the video observing method (Rendtel, 2009).
+We can also conclude that the matter in the COM shower is not distributed very evenly over the orbit, and in some years it becomes within reach for the video observing method (Molau and Rendtel, 2009).
 A definitive conclusion about these meteoroid streams can be drawn from the latest orbit data from CAMS video network observations and from the most recent radar (orbit) data.
 Unfortunately, I do not have access to such data and my conclusions reflect my personal point of view.
 My conclusions are confirmed by Masahiro Koseki (Koseki, 2021), who conducted an analysis of orbits.

 I thank Paul Roggemans and Juergen Rendtel for the recommendations and advice on this article.